KonstantinSorokin/Wallet/README.md

     - `playerName` String (mandatory) - The name of the player (should not be empty)
     - `amount` long (mandatory) - Amount to credit (should be positive)
     - `transactionId` long (mandatory) - Unique identifier of the transaction
+  - returns:
+    - {'result': 'Ok'} with status code 200 if the operation completed sucessfully, or
+    - {'Status': ..., 'errorMessage': '...'} with a status code corresponding to the issue and with the approppriate error message
   - example: [http://localhost:8080/credit?playerName=John&amount=10&transactionId=1](http://localhost:8080/credit?playerName=John&amount=10&transactionId=1)

 * **debit** - Debit /Withdrawal per player